Why Is My Plant Turning Yellow? 7 Causes & How to Fix Each

 Overwatering produces soft, mushy yellow leaves — often starting with the lower ones.

 If I had to bet, overwatering is probably why your plant is turning yellow.
-Iowa State University Extension lists it as a common reason houseplants fail: roots that sit in wet soil develop root rot, which causes yellowing, leaf drop, wilting, fungus gnats, and eventually death.
+Iowa State University Extension lists it as a common reason houseplants fail: roots sitting in wet soil develop root rot, which causes yellowing, leaf drop, wilting, fungus gnats, and eventually death.
+Here’s the mechanism — waterlogged roots can’t get oxygen, so they suffocate, stop working, and can’t deliver water or nutrients to the leaves.
+Ironically, the plant then shows signs of thirst (yellowing, wilting) even though it’s drowning.

-If the roots are already brown, soft, and smelly, overwatering has progressed to root rot — follow my dedicated step-by-step root rot treatment guide to trim, treat, and repot before it spreads.
-And some humidity-loving plants are particularly tricky — they need moisture but hate soggy roots; if you’re struggling with that balance, my Boston fern care guide covers how to get it right.
+If the roots are already brown, soft, and smelly, overwatering has progressed to root rot — follow my step-by-step root rot treatment guide before it spreads.
+And some humidity-loving plants are especially tricky, wanting moisture but hating soggy roots; if you’re fighting that balance, my Calathea care guide covers how to get it right.

 2. Underwatering — The Opposite Problem